Spectralo/Dinolingo/README.md

 # Dinolingo 🦖🌸✨

 Dinolingo is an Android/IOS app that learn hackers how to draw dinos and do it everyday. \
-Keep your streak or dino will come ...
+Keep your streak or dino will come ... (he's actually nice :) )

 ## Installation